-For each child, print a copy of the Bonus Round material, which has been provided.
+For each child, print a copy of the Bonus Round material on the following pages.
 A note from learning-style specialist Cynthia Ulrich Tobias, MEd, is below:

 Dear Parents and Mentors,

 The following material will help you identify cognitive styles (also called learning styles).
 A cognitive style is the way people take in, understand, and make decisions about information.
 It's the framework for how a person makes sense of the world, and it affects everything a person does.